UmarAffendi/PluralTech-Task1/README.md

 # PluralTech-Task1
-Making a Register and Login page with Angular, NodeJS and MySQL
+Making a Register and Login page with Angular, NodeJS and MySQL.